AO-StreetArt/CLyman/README.md

 You will also need RapidJSON which can be found [here] (https://github.com/miloyip/rapidjson)

 For logging, we use log4cpp, which can be found [here] (http://log4cpp.sourceforge.net/)

+You will need both Redis and Couchbase drivers installed, (once initial development is done, you will be able to choose whether to deploy to one or the other)

+Redis drivers can be found [here] (https://github.com/hmartiro/redox)

+Couchbase drivers can be found [here] (http://developer.couchbase.com/documentation/server/4.1/sdks/c-2.4/overview.html)

 ## Compilation Steps